-Particulars As at March 31, 2020 As at March 31, 2019

-Non-Current Borrowings

-Current Borrowings (Current Maturities)

-Short Term Loan

-Gross Debt •

-Less - Cash and Cash Equivalents

-Less - Other Bank Deposits

-Less - Current Investments .

-Adjusted net debt

-Total equity

-Adjusted net debt to adjusted equity ratio A.
+Particulars As at March 31, 2021 As at March 31, 2020 Non-Current Borrowings Current Borrowings (Current Maturities) Short Term Loan Gross Debt - (a) Less - Cash and Cash Equivalents Less - Other Bank Deposits Less - Current Investments Adjusted net debt Total equity Adjusted net debt to adjusted equity ratio ÷ v.
+Currency risk he risk that the value of a financial instrument will fluctuate because of changes in foreign exchange rates.
+Since company does not have any foreign exchange transactions, it is not exposed to this risk.